phillbush/incipit/README.txt

                punctuation.
 Preformated text is formated in monospaced font and the punctuation is removed in the final document.
-• Meta text: Text ⟨between angle braces⟩ is meta text.
-It is formated in monospaced font and the punctuation is kept in the final document.

 .Typing punctuation.
 If you use Unix, you can either configure your keybindings or configure the Compose key to insert punctuation and other characters not found on a regular keyboard.

 §§ Sections

 Paragraphs can be grouped in sections, which can be nested.
 A section is a line whose first characters are section punctuations (`§`, U+00A7).
-A section can be marked by a one or more section punctuations.
-The number of time that punctuation occurs represents the level of the section.
+A section can be marked by one or more section punctuations.
+How many times that punctuation occurs represents the level of the section.
 For example, a first-level section begins with `§`; a second-level section begins with `§§`, and so on.

 §§ Enumerations

 An enumeration, also known as list, is a hierarchical grouping of periods, called the enumeration items.
-Each item begins with zero or more tab characters followed the enumeration punctuation (`•`, U+2022), also knon as ‘bullet’.
+Each item begins with zero or more tab characters followed by the enumeration punctuation (`•`, U+2022), also knon as ‘bullet’.
 The number of tabs in the beginning of an item identifies the item level: zero tab for first-level items;
 one tab for second-level items; and so on.